yazi-rs/yazi-rs.github.io/versioned_docs/version-26.8.15/plugins/layout.md

 # Layout

-Line, Text, List, Bar, Border, and Gauge are renderable elements; others need to be placed within any of them.
+Line, Text, Input, List, Bar, Border, and Gauge are renderable elements; others need to be placed within any of them.

 ## Rect {#rect}